xDimGG/angelolloti/posts/premia.md

 As it turns out, we can actually get tickets for $57 cheaper by just buying two one-way tickets instead of round-trip tickets.
 I had always assumed that round-trip tickets would be cheaper than two one-way tickets, but I guess that's not always the case.

-Mission complete, I guess.
+Mission complete.
 I still would like to plot some data so that we can get a sense for when tickets are cheaper and maybe uncover some other interesting patterns.

-Now, let's import [matplotlib](https://matplotlib.org/) so that we can do some data visualization.
+Let's import [matplotlib](https://matplotlib.org/) so that we can do some data visualization.
 I'm changing the default pyplot size and DPI to make the output wider and higher resolution.

 ```py
 from matplotlib import pyplot as plt